Azure-Samples/azure-sdk-for-go-samples/sdk/resourcemanager/containerregistry/scope_map/README.md

 - go
 products:
 - azure
-description: "These code samples will show you how to manage Container Registry Scope Map using Azure SDK for Golang."
+description: "These code samples will show you how to manage Scope Map resource of Container Registry service using Azure SDK for Golang."
 urlFragment: container-registry-scope-map
 ---

-# Getting started - Managing Container Registry Scope Map using Azure Golang SDK
+# Getting started - Managing Scope Map resource of Container Registry service using Azure Golang SDK

-These code samples will show you how to manage Container Registry Scope Map using Azure SDK for Golang.
+These code samples will show you how to manage Scope Map resource of Container Registry service using Azure SDK for Golang.

 ## Features